Saqlain Mushtaq: One Day International career

 Saqlain made his One Day International (ODI) debut in September 1995 against Sri Lanka at the Municipal Stadium, Gujranwala.
 He could not take a wicket, but Pakistan won the match by 9 wickets.
 His first match-winning performance came against same team in the final match of 1996 Singer Cup.
 He took 3 wickets in the match.
 His career-best bowling figures in this format are 5 wickets for 20 runs against England at the Rawalpindi Cricket Stadium, in October 2000.
 He took five-wicket hauls in ODIs on six occasions.
 He claimed two hat-tricks, both against Zimbabwe, the first in 1996 and the second in 1999, when he became the first Pakistani to do so at a World Cup.

+Post-retirement

 Coaching career

 On 28 May 2016, Saqlain Mushtaq was appointed by the ECB as England's spin consultant for the home series against Pakistan.

 On 29 October 2016, the ECB decided to use Saqlain's services to prepare England team for the test series against India.
 On 13 November 2016, it was announced that he would remain with the England team until the end of the third Test in Mohali, after agreeing an extension to his deal with the ECB.

 On 6 September 2021, he was appointed the interim head coach of Pakistan national cricket team by PCB after Misbah-ul-Haq's resignation from the post.
 In February 2022, due to team's excellent performance under him, his contract was extended for a year.